juleechung/juleechung.github.io/index.md

 <section class="content-section" id="about-me">
   <h2>About Me</h2>

   <p>I am an M.S.
-Computer Science student at Northeastern University researching multimodal human-robot interaction with Boston Dynamics' Spot robot through the NSF DREAM program.
-My work is advised by Professors Stacy Marsella and Zhi Tan and focuses on socially grounded robot communication in real-world settings.</p>
+Computer Science student at Northeastern University interested in research at the intersection of robotics, computer vision, human-centered AI.
+Currently, I'm researching multimodal human-robot interaction with Boston Dynamics' Spot robot through the NSF DREAM program.
+My work is advised by Professors Stacy Marsella and Zhi Tan and focuses on socially grounded HRI in real-world settings.</p>

-  <p>Before computer science, I worked for nearly a decade across museums, publishing, and digital products.
-I was editor of M+ Museum in Hong Kong, where I shaped institutional voice across publications, exhibitions, programs, and digital interfaces, including UX writing for the museum's Red Dot Design Award-winning website.
-I previously worked as assistant editor at <em>ArtAsiaPacific</em> magazine and studied painting at the Rhode Island School of Design and art history at the Courtauld Institute of Art.</p>
+  <p>Before studying computer science, I've worked for nearly a decade across museums, publishing, and digital products.
+I was editor of M+ Museum in Hong Kong, where I shaped the institutional voice across publications, exhibitions, programs, and digital interfaces, including UX writing for the museum's award-winning website.
+I previously worked as a journalist and assistant editor at <em>ArtAsiaPacific</em> magazine and studied painting at the Rhode Island School of Design and art history at the Courtauld Institute of Art.</p>

-  <p>I plan to graduate from Northeastern in 2027.
-I am fluent in English and Korean and am interested in research at the intersection of robotics, computer vision, human-centered AI, and cultural contexts for intelligent systems.</p>
+  <p>M.Sc Computer Science Candidateuman-Centered AI (HCAI) ha, Northeastern (2027)</p>
 </section>

 <section class="content-section" id="advisor">